Andrew W. Balthazor

-Andrew W. Balthazor is an attorney in Holland & Knight's Miami office and a member of the firm's Litigation and Dispute Resolution Practice.
-Mr. Balthazor's practice focuses on high-stakes complex commercial litigation, mergers and acquisitions (M&A) disputes and solving problems born of emerging technologies such as blockchain and cryptocurrency.
+Andrew W. Balthazor is an attorney in Holland & Knight's Miami office practicing in the firm's Litigation and Dispute Resolution Section.
+Mr. Balthazor's practice focuses on solving problems born of digital-era innovations such as distributed ledger technologies and cryptocurrencies and other high-stakes complex commercial litigation.

 Mr. Balthazor served as a judicial law clerk for the Honorable Cecilia Altonaga of the U.S. District Court for the Southern District of Florida.
 During law school, Mr. Balthazor worked as a judicial intern for the Honorable Adalberto Jordan of the U.S. Court of Appeals for the Eleventh Circuit, as well as the Honorable Jose Martinez of the U.S. District Court for the Southern District of Florida.

 Prior to law school, Mr. Balthazor served as a military intelligence officer with the U.S. Army from 1999 to 2004 and was deployed to Baghdad during the initial year of Operation Iraqi Freedom.
-He is an active participant in the firm's Veterans Group and assists veterans with pro bono disability claims.
-He also volunteers as a mentor to pre-law and law students.
+He is an active participant in the firm's Veterans Group.

 - Florida International University College of Law, J.D., magna cum laude